hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** Defines profit target - alternative to trailing with MA exits.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 24 calculates take profit using the exact same logic as stop loss, but in the opposite direction.
+We convert pips to price distance, then for buy orders, place the take profit above the entry price since profits occur when price rises, while for sell orders, we place it below the entry price since profits occur when price falls.
+This gives you the flexibility to use fixed profit targets instead of or in addition to the moving average exit rules.
+Setting take profit to zero means you'll rely entirely on the MA crosses for your exits, letting trends run as long as they remain valid."

 ```mql5
    // Calculate Take Profit if specified (InpTakeProfitPips > 0)
    if(InpTakeProfitPips > 0)